 People with Costello syndrome have distinct facial features such as a long face, full lips, and low-set ears, which can change over time.
+They may also have a large head (macrocephaly).
 Though those with Costello syndrome share many facial features, they also look like their own family members.

 They also often have fine, curly hair and a deep, hoarse or whispery voice.